khosa76/tickertape-report-exporter/README.md

 ## Overview

-This JavaScript script automates the extraction of data from a table within a webpage, likely from a stock screener tool.
+This is a script to export the tickertape screener results.
 The extracted data is then formatted into a CSV file for easy analysis and download.

 ## Features